nasa/GMSEC_API/README.txt

    Notes:

-      1. Mono is required to use C# under Linux
+      1. Mono is required to use C# under Linux and MacOS
       2. Strawberry Perl 5.32.1 is required use Perl under Windows
       3. Python 3.10.7 (or later 3.10.x) is required to use Python
       4. Ruby 3.0.2 is required to use Ruby under Windows
+      5. Node 18.15.0 (or later) is required for NodeJS